 Alongside, Now Teach, there has been the launch of Transition to Teach - offering bespoke teaching training programmes, which have been developed exclusively to support career changers.
 Transition to Teach is specifically designed to help graduates who have already had a successful career to become great teachers in the North West, North East, Yorkshire and the East Midlands.
 The programme offers tailored, wraparound support for career changers, enabling an effective transition, and the re-deployment of career and industry skills, into the classroom.
 The programme offers the flexibility for career changers to choose either to fund their training through student loans and bursaries or through salaried training; it is important that trainees consider the additional bursary funding available depending on their chosen subjects.

-These two programmes are delivered in partnership with teacher training providers over two years, during which candidates will achieve Qualified Teacher Status and complete the Newly Qualified Teacher (NQT) induction year.
 Both Now Teach and Transition to Teach operate in geographically distinct areas and offer the flexibility of receiving a bursary or a salary.
 Further information about both programmes can be found through the Get Into Teaching website.

 Troops to Teachers is a further niche route, offering an undergraduate initial teacher training bursary to support Armed Forces veterans into teaching as a career.
 The bursary is aimed at supporting veterans of the UK Armed Forces - Royal Navy, British Army, and Royal Air Force - who have left a full-time role in the past five years and who do not already have a first degree.
 For more information please visit the Get Into Teaching website.